Robert-Stackflow/CloudOTP/README.md

 | `armeabi-v7a` | For most older 32-bit Android devices                        |
 | `x86_64`      | For Android emulators or specific x86 tablets (not for regular devices) |
 | `universal`   | Supports **all CPU architectures**, larger file size (recommended for most) |

-If unsure, use the `universal` version.
-You can use tools like [Droid Info](https://play.google.com/store/apps/details?id=com.vndnguyen.deviceinfo) to check your device's architecture.

 ### 💻 Windows